yale-fortunoff/archives-space-scraper/README.md

         📜  Downloading 5532 subjects referenced by resources now... |################################| 100%
         📜  Downloading 16338 agents referenced by resources now... |################################| 100%
         🌈  done!

+## Run in a docker!

+I set up a docker container to run this app, mostly to test that the setup script was working.
+You may prefer to run it that way, just look in the [/docker](/docker) folder.